pyranges/pyranges_1.x/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~
 Above, it is not apparent that there are overlaps among the intervals in the object ``multi_clu_cds``.
 This is due to
 the order of rows.
 We could sort rows using pandas ``sort_values``, but Pyranges offers something
-better: the method :func:`sort_ranges <pyranges.PyRanges.sort_ranges>` sorts by chromosome, strand, then by
+better: the method :func:`sort_ranges <pyranges1.PyRanges.sort_ranges>` sorts by chromosome, strand, then by
 coordinates.
 By default, intervals are sorted 5' to 3', meaning that intervals on the positive strand are sorted
 from left-most to right-most, while intervals on the negative strand are sorted in the opposite direction.